-Pres [Nai [Add Mrs sident [Corporate Title] me of Utility] dress] / State Zip code] [Title and Name] Dea r M : [N Name] (RLl its a al Development Busines: F Plan) submitted by the pplication for Grant fund grams. s Programs has reviewed the Revolving Loan Fund Plan[Name of Utility]in connection with s under the Rural Economic Development Loan and Grant setti serv Plar RLF ing forth the operating po ricing policies for loans to n will guide your organiza at the RLF Plan is satisfactorily comprehensive in detail, plicies, eligibility requirements, loan terms, collateral, and to be made from the RLF.
-Please keep in mind that the RLF ation in the future operation of the fund.
-No changes to the pur organization without the prior written approval of ado [Name of Utility] ption.
-A certified copy of ed meeting of the Board of Directors of the, please present the RLF Plan for review and the adopting resolution must be provided to Business to the advance of any Grant funds to your organization. ou have any questions co , please do not hesitate oncerning the RLF Plan, or the operation of your company's to contact this office.
-Sind cerely, Bus e Director or designee iness Programs al Development Cc: Official File
+Mr./Mrs [Title and Name] President [Corporate Title] [Name of Utility] [Address] [City State Zip code] Dear M : [Name] Rural Development Business Programs has reviewed the Revolving Loan Fund Plan (RLF Plan) submitted by the[Name of Utility]in connection with its application for Grant funds under the Rural Economic Development Loan and Grant Programs.
+Business Programs finds that the RLF Plan is satisfactorily comprehensive in detail, setting forth the operating policies, eligibility requirements, loan terms, collateral, and servicing policies for loans to be made from the RLF.
+Please keep in mind that the RLF Plan will guide your organization in the future operation of the fund.
+No changes to the RLF Plan can be made by your organization without the prior written approval of Business Programs.
+At the next regularly scheduled meeting of the Board of Directors of the[Name of Utility], please present the RLF Plan for review and adoption.
+A certified copy of the adopting resolution must be provided to Business Programs for our files prior to the advance of any Grant funds to your organization.
+If you have any questions concerning the RLF Plan, or the operation of your company's RLF, please do not hesitate to contact this office.
+Sincerely, State Director or designee Business Programs Rural Development Cc: Official File